jyy5206/OpenWRT-firmware-R20.1.24-for-Netgear-4300V1/README.md

 Compiled from https://github.com/coolsnowwolf/lede

-Simple version with ShadowSocksR Plus+, Autoreboot, Firewall, Turbo ACC only.
+Simple version with ShadowSocksR Plus+, Autoreboot, Firewall, and Turbo ACC only.

 Simple-obfs function is included under ShadowSocks New Version.